ajdavis/ajdavis-lldb/README.md

        10
     -> 11  	   return 0;
        12  	}

+This is the exciting part - your `bson_t` is printed as JSON!

     (lldb) print b
     (bson_t) $0 = {
       "x": 1,
       "y": 2
     }

+The "bson" command provides more options:

     (lldb) bson -v --one-line b
     len=19
     flags=INLINE|STATIC